WHAT IS GONORRHOEA?

-The majority of men develop symptoms within 1-3 days.
-If women develop symptoms, they seem to do so within 10 days.
+Most men develop symptoms within 1-3 days.
+If women develop symptoms, it can be a little longer.

 HOW DO YOU TEST FOR GONORRHOEA?

-We test for gonorrhoea by taking a swab (a sample of secretions) from the urethra in men and the cervix in women.
-It can also be tested by taking a urine sample.
-Swabs may also be taken from the throat and anus.
+Gonorrhoea is tested for on a urine sample, or a swab from the urethra, cervix, throat and anus.
 The tests can usually detect gonorrhoea within 2–4 days of coming into contact with the infection.

 HOW IS GONORRHOEA TREATED?

-HOW LONG DOES IT TAKE FOR THE SYMPTOMS TO GO AWAY AFTER TREATMENT?
+HOW LONG DO SYMPTOMS TAKE TO GO AWAY AFTER TREATMENT?

-The symptoms will usually start to ease within 24 hours.
-If you are still having problems after a week, go back and see your doctor.
+Symptoms usually ease within 24 hours.
+If symptoms remain after a week, return to your doctor.

 WHEN IS IT SAFE TO HAVE SEX AGAIN?

-- You should not have any sexual contact for one week after completion of treatment (not even sex with a condom).
+- You should not have any sex for one week after completing treatment (not even sex with a condom).

-- You must ensure you do not have sex with any previous or current partners until one week after they are also treated.
+- You must not have sex with any partners until one week after they are also treated.

 DO I LET MY PARTNERS KNOW?

-- Yes.
-We strongly encourage you let all of your sexual partners in the last 3 months know that they have been a contact of gonorrhoea.
-You should advise all these partners to get tested and treated, (even if you think you know who you got this infection from).
+- Yes, you need to let all of your sexual partners in the last 3 months know that they have been a contact of gonorrhoea and need to get tested

 HOW CAN I LET MY PARTNERS KNOW?